-TCB may include the ML training or inferencing script and its framework (e.g., TensorFlow, PyTorch), compiler, and runtime.
-With VM-based TEEs the TCB may additionally include the kernel-mode driver and a guest operating system.
-The host runtime is trusted for confidentiality-i.e., to setup a secure, attested channel between the CPU TEE and IPU, and to transfer code/data over the channel.
+In configurations that couple the IPU with a host CPU TEE (e.g., Intel SGX and TDX, AMD SEV-SNP), the CPU package is also trusted, along with any software hosted in the TEE; we omit the details of their platform-specific threat models.
+With process-based TEEs, such as Intel SGX, the CPU-based software TCB may include the ML training or inferencing script, ML framework (e.g., TensorFlow, PyTorch), the Poplar compiler and runtime.
+With VM-based TEEs, such as AMD SEV-SNP, the TCB may additionally include the Poplar kernel-mode driver and a guest operating system.
+The Poplar runtime is then trusted for confidentiality-i.e., to setup a secure, attested channel between the CPU TEE and IPU, and to transfer code/data over this secure channel.

+With the current generation of IPUs, we make additional trust assumptions in the ICU, which provides connectivity between the hardware RoT and the IPUs, and in links between IPUs.
+We trust the ICU firmware and the physical links that connect the HRoT, the ICU and the IPU.
+These trust assumptions can be removed in subsequent generations of the IPU by placing the HRoT on the IPU die, and encrypting communication over IPU-IPU links.
 Under this threat model, we wish to provide confidentiality and integrity guarantees for model code and data, including initial weights, input data, checkpoints and outputs.
-For training, integrity implies that the trained model is bitwise equivalent to the model obtained in the absence of the attacker.
-For inferencing, integrity implies that requests yield same results as those obtained in the absence of the attacker.
+For training, integrity implies that the final outcome (i.e., the trained model) is bitwise equivalent to the model obtained in the absence of the attacker.
+For inferencing, integrity implies that requests yield the same results as those obtained in the absence of the attacker.
+Conversely, liveness properties (e.g., progress or availability) are out of scope.

-We wish to provide remote attestation, which refers to the ability of the platform to make remotely verifiable claims that a relying party can use to reason about the TEE's security properties and thereby establish trust in the application hosted within the TEE.
-Specifically, we wish to ensure that the attestation can deliver temporally fresh evidence that contains all security-sensitive parts of the platform and application state.
+We wish to also provide remote attestation, which refers to the ability of the platform to make remotely verifiable claims that a relying party can use to reason about the TEE's security properties and thereby establish trust in the application hosted within the TEE even in the presence of an attacker.
+Specifically, we wish to ensure that the attestation can deliver temporally fresh evidence that contains all security-sensitive parts of the platform and application state, and that the underlying attestation mechanism is trustworthy and robust to advanced attacks such as chosen-firmware attacks.

-4 Overview
+4 OVERVIEW

-Trusted execution in IPUs enables model developers to securely offload an ML job (training or inference) while protecting both its model and data from the hosting platform.
+Trusted execution in IPUs enables model developers to securely offload an ML job (training or inferencing) while protecting both model and data from the hosting platform.
 In turn, model developers can prove to data providers that their data remains protected from both the hosting platform and the model developers themselves.
-(Appendix A.1 provides a comprehensive security analysis of ITX.)

-The workflow for offloading a job involves TEE creation, generation of an attestation report, its verification by remote parties, code/data encryption, secure exchange of encryption keys, job execution, and decryption of the outcome.
+The workflow for securely offloading an ML job involves multiple steps, starting with the creation of a TEE, generation of an attestation report, its verification by remote parties (e.g., the model developer or data providers), encryption of code and data, secure exchange of encryption keys with the IPU, job execution, and decryption of the outcome: a trained model or inference results.

-4.1 Hardware Extensions (ITX)
+4.1 Hardware extensions (ITX)